pnp/cli-microsoft365/docs/docs/cmd/spo/applicationcustomizer/applicationcustomizer-set.md

 # spo applicationcustomizer set

-Updates an existing application customizer on a site
+Updates an existing Application Customizer on a site

 ## Usage